What is online therapy?

 Can a therapist break confidentiality?

-Therapists are bound by a duty of confidentiality toward their patients, so you can feel completely safe when discussing personal or emotional issues with them.
+Therapists are bound by a duty of confidentiality toward their patients.
+This means you can feel completely safe when discussing personal or emotional issues with them.
 Any information you share will be kept safe and not shared with any third parties without your consent.

-Please bear in mind that your therapist also has a duty of care toward you.
-This means that in exceptional circumstances, such as if there is a potential risk to your health (for example if you are acutely unwell or have relapsed into severe addiction or have intense suicidal thoughts), your therapist may have to break confidentiality in order tofulfil their duty of care.
+Please bear in mind that your therapist also has a duty of care towards you.
+Only in exceptional circumstances, such as if there is a potential risk to your health, your therapist may have to break confidentiality in order to fulfil their duty of care.
+For example, if you have relapsed into severe addiction or have intense suicidal thoughts.

 If this is the case, your therapist may require you to provide consent to communicate with your GP (or another third party) to ensure your safety.
-In these exceptional circumstances, your therapist will endeavour to discuss this with you in detail and aim to reach a mutually acceptable solution that you feel comfortable with before proceeding.
+In these exceptional circumstances, your therapist will endeavour to discuss this with you in detail.
+They will aim to reach a mutually acceptable solution that you feel comfortable with before proceeding.

 Do you have more questions?

-If you have any questions that we haven’t been able to answer, or you would prefer to speak with us directly, please don’t hesitate to get in touch with us today
+If you have any more questions or would prefer to speak with us directly, please don’t hesitate to get in touch with us today.